webstudio-is/webstudio/packages/prisma-client/migrations-cli/TROUBLESHOOTING.md

 ## Transacation failed with a error "Transaction API error: Transaction already closed: Could not perform operation."

 Most likely reason Prisma has thrown this error is because transaction has timed out.
-If that's the case, you have following options:
+If that's the case, you have the following options:

 1. Increase the timeout: